MyNamesLex/MyNamesLex/README.md

 * Passionate about making games and experimenting with new, interesting and unique mechanics

-* Love making dumb, funny mods to create funny scenarios especially in cutscenes
+* Love making funny mods to create comical scenarios especially in cutscenes

 * Always looking to learn something new, whether it be a new tool or technique in gameplay programming, AI development in games or optimization